-The University of Chicago Vein Clinic at Vanguard Weiss Memorial Hospital offers numerous non-surgical, minimally invasive, and open surgical treatment options for patients with venous disease.
+The Vein Clinic at Weiss Memorial Hospital offers numerous non-surgical, minimally invasive, and open surgical treatment options for patients with venous disease.
 Our vascular surgeons are skilled in sclerotherapy, microphlebectomy, vein ligation and stripping, and minimally invasive radiofrequency ablation (commonly known as the VNUS Closure procedure).

 Our experts will evaluate you in our outpatient clinics, often using non-invasive duplex ultrasound to evaluate vein anatomy and function.
 Treatment is then tailored to each individual patient’s needs.
 What is venous disease?